Sources: Seahawks’ top pick Rashaad Penny has broken finger, out 3-4 weeks or so

 Rashaad Penny, the Seahawks’ first pick in the 2018 NFL draft, suffered a hand injury that includes a broken finger in practice on Monday, multiple sources told the Seattle Times.

-It was later reported by Ian Rapoport of the NFL Network, the league’s official flagship station, that Penny flew to Philadelphia Tuesday night to have surgery to repair the broken finger and that he will be out 3-4 weeks.
-That would mean he might be able to return for the regular season opener on Sept, 9 against Denver but would likely miss the remainder of the preseason.
+It was later reported by Ian Rapoport of the NFL Network, the league’s official flagship network, that Penny flew to Philadelphia Tuesday night to have surgery to repair the broken finger and that he will be out 3-4 weeks.
+That would mean he might be able to return for the regular season opener on Sept.
+9 at Denver but would likely miss the remainder of the preseason.
 Seahawks coach Pete Carroll is expected to meet the media on Wednesday and clarify the injury.

 Penny was the 27th overall pick out of San Diego State and represented only the third time Seattle has drafted a tailback in the first round, the others being Curt Warner and Shaun Alexander.
 Penny left Monday’s practice midway through.
 The Seahawks did not practice Tuesday but will be back on the field Wednesday.